fawnoculus/NTM-Fabric/README.md

 ## **DISCLAIMER !!!!!!!**
 **NTM-Fabric is not even remotely finished!**
-There is a Reason that have to download the Mod from GitHub if you want to play it!
+There is a Reason you have to download the Mod from GitHub if you want to play it!
 Most Features are still missing, unfinished or barely functioning.
-I won't be publishing the mod in any official capacity (aka: Modrinth / CurseForge) until I feel like the mod is at least in a *playable* State
+I won't be publishing the mod in any official capacity (aka: Modrinth / CurseForge) until I feel like the mod is at least in a *"playable"* State

 ## Installing NTM-Fabric
 In the future there may also be Releases on Modrinth & CurseForge (refer to the Disclaimer).